-^{} Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services For more information about the Silver&Fit program and the list of participating fitness centers and home kits, visit kp.org/SilverandFit or call Silver&Fit customer service at 1-877-750-2746 (TTY 711), Monday through Friday, 5 a.m. to 6 p.m.
-(PST).
-The Silver&Fit program is provided by American Specialty Health Fitness, Inc., a subsidiary of American Specialty Health Incorporated (ASH).
-Silver&Fit is a federally registered trademark of ASH and used with permission herein.
-Participating fitness centers and fitness chains may vary by location and are subject to change.
-Health and wellness education programs Health and wellness programs include weight management, quitting tobacco, diabetes management, life care planning, prediabetes, and more.
-Registered dietitians, health coaches, certified diabetes educators, and other health professionals facilitate our classes.
+Services that are covered for you What you must pay when you get these services certified diabetes educators, and other health professionals facilitate our classes.
 We offer in-person, online, and phone options to fit your learning style.
-Please see our health and wellness classes and resources catalog at kp.org/healthylivingcatalog/nw.
-Contact Member Services for more details or to request a copy of our catalog. \$0 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
+Please see our health and wellness classes and resources catalog at kp.org/healthylivingcatalog/nw .
+Contact Member Services for more details or to request a copy of our catalog.
+Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 Routine hearing exams. \$20 per visit Hearing aids, including evaluation and fitting.
-Balance after \$2,500 allowance is applied for each hearing aid per ear every three years (If covered, see the Hearing Aid Rider in the EOC for additional information.)
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover one screening exam after each exposure.
-There is no coinsurance, copayment, or deductible for members eligible for
+Balance after \$2,500 allowance is applied for each hearing aid per ear every 36 months (If covered, see the Hearing Aid Rider in the EOC for additional information.)
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam after each exposure.
+For women who are pregnant, we cover up to three screening exams during a pregnancy.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-^{} Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services For women who are pregnant, we cover up to three screening exams during a pregnancy.
-Medicare-covered preventive HIV screening.
 Home-based palliative care† Services not covered by Medicare in the home are provided in the form of palliative care to diminish symptoms of terminally ill members with a life expectancy of 7-12 months.
+Services include non-Medicare-covered palliative nursing and \$0

+[†]Your provider must obtain prior authorization from our plan.
+Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services include non-Medicare-covered palliative nursing and social work services in the home. \$0 Home health agency care† Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services social work services in the home.
+Home health agency care† Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services.
-To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week. • Physical therapy, occupational therapy, and speech therapy. • Medical and social services. • Medical equipment and supplies.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week). • Physical therapy, occupational therapy, and speech therapy. • Medical and social services. • Medical equipment and supplies.
 Note: There is no cost-sharing for home health care services and items provided in accord with Medicare guidelines.
 However, the applicable cost-sharing listed elsewhere in this Medical Benefits Chart will apply if the item is covered under a different benefit; for example, durable medical equipment not provided by a home health agency.
 Home infusion therapy† Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care. • Patient training and education not otherwise covered under the durable medical equipment benefit. \$0 for professional services, training, and monitoring.
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care.
+Patient training and education not otherwise covered under the durable medical equipment benefit. \$0 for professional services, training, and monitoring.
 The components (such as, Medicare Part B drugs, DME, and medical supplies) needed to perform home infusion may be subject to the applicable cost-sharing listed elsewhere in this Medical Benefits Chart depending on the item.